Juuxel/loom-vineflower/README.md

 ### Decompilation preferences

-> Added in LQF 2.0.0.
+> Added in LQF 1.2.0.

 You can also change the preferences used to decompile the game.
-As of 2.0.0, there are no preset methods for specific preferences, but you can use their 3-letter names.
+For changing the properties, you can either use their 3-letter names or, with some properties, a preset method.

+Preset methods as of 1.2.0:

+- `inlineSimpleLambdas` for `isl`
+- `useJadVarnaming` for `jvn`

 #### Groovy DSL
 ```groovy